Lab Grown Diamonds FAQs

 The first commercially successful lab grown diamond was produced nearly 70 years ago.
 Working at GE’s lab in upstate New York, Tracy Hall put his Doctorate to work turning carbon into diamonds using a crude pressure chamber fashioned out of a steel belt.
 GE rewarded him with a $10 savings bond.
 Hall’s experiment gave rise to the lab grown diamond industry dominated by two main players: GE Superabrasives and De Beers Industrial Diamond Division.
 These earliest lab grown diamonds were used for cutting and grinding in applications ranging from optics and semiconductors to medical technology.
 Only in the last few years have gem quality lab grown diamonds exploded onto the market.

-Lab grown diamonds are produced using technology that replicates the conditions under which diamond crystals (or rough diamonds) are formed underground.
+Lab grown diamonds are the crystals of carbon atoms, formed under high temperature and pressure, just as mined diamonds are.
+Lab grown diamonds are produced using technology that replicates the conditions under which these diamond crystals, also known as rough diamonds, are formed underground.
 Once they are big enough, the lab grown diamonds are cut and polished by master diamond cutters using the same tools and techniques used to cut earth-mined diamonds.

 LovBe’s colorless diamonds are grown in laboratories across the world using the CVD process.